-With the completion of drilling Shabeel-1 and Shabeel North-1 in 2012, the Company and its partners have fulfilled the minimum work obligations of the initial exploration period under both of the Dharoor Valley and Nugaal Valley PSAs and have entered the second exploration period in each PSA which expire in October 2015.
-The minimum work obligations during the second exploration period include an exploration well in each block with minimum exploration expenditures of \$5.0 million in each block.
-The Company has requested a two year extension to the current exploration period from the Puntland Government to allow time for the ongoing political challenges to be resolved.
+The Company executed PSAs for the Nugaal Block and Dharoor Block through its wholly-owned subsidiary Canmex Holdings (Bermuda) II Ltd. With the completion of drilling Shabeel-1 and Shabeel North-1 in 2012, the Company and its partners fulfilled the minimum work obligations of the initial exploration period under both of the Dharoor Valley and Nugaal Valley PSAs and entered the second exploration period in each PSA expiring in October 2015.
+The minimum work obligations required during the second exploration period include an exploration well in each block with minimum exploration expenditures of \$5.0 million (gross) in each block.
+The Company had requested a two year extension to the current exploration period from the Puntland Government to allow time for the ongoing political challenges in Somalia to be resolved.
+The minimum work obligations under each of the PSAs are not supported by parent company or bank guarantees.
+In June 2015, the Company and its joint venture partners notified the Puntland State of Somalia of their decision to withdraw from the Nugaal Block and Dharoor Block PSAs.